dfinity/dre/docs/trustworthy-metrics/architecture.md

 This document offers a deeper look at the architectural design of the Trustworthy Node Metrics feature on the Internet Computer (IC).
 It is tailored for IC stakeholders and technical professionals, providing a detailed understanding of both the functional and structural aspects.

+For a higher-level document please take a look [here](./trustworthy-metrics.md).

 ## Objectives